ecohealthalliance/HP3/README.md

 of packages used in this project.
 In addition, these packages have the following system requirements: `cairo`, `gdal`, `GEOS`, `libmagick++-`, `jave`, `libcurl`, `libpng`, `libxml2`, `OpenSSL`, and `pandoc`.
-All analyses were performed using R 3.3.2 under Ubuntu 14.04 Complete build takes approximately 1 hour with 40 cores and 256GB of memory.
+All analyses were performed using R 3.3.2 under Ubuntu 14.04.
+Complete build takes approximately 1 hour with 40 cores and 256GB of memory, or approximately 8 hours on a 2-core Macbook Pro with 16GB of memory.